 METRO does not make use of the option to measure financial assets at fair value through profit or loss upon initial recognition (fair value option).

 With regard to the financial assets recognised at amortised cost (AC), impairments are recognised as expected losses, regardless of the existence of actual default events.
+All reasonable and reliable information is considered for determination of the impairment rates, including forward-looking information, which is taken into account by including a projected index based on macroeconomic developments.
 However, if there is objective evidence that contractually agreed cash flows of a financial asset are likely to partially or completely default, they are recorded as specific bad debt allowances.
 If these indications cease to exist, impairment losses are reversed up to the amount of the carrying amount that would have resulted if no default event had occurred.
 METRO determines the expected losses on trade receivables using the so-called simplified approach by using a provision matrix structured according to various (past-due) maturities.
 Expected losses for other financial assets are determined in accordance with the so-called general approach.
 Impairment losses are generally recognised in separate accounts.

 Changes in the fair value of financial assets measured at fair value through other comprehensive income (FVOCI) are recognised in other comprehensive income and reclassified to the income statement when the assets are sold.
 Impairment losses on financial assets in the FVOCI category are determined in the same way as impairment losses on financial assets in the AC category and recognised in profit or loss.

-In accordance with the provisions of IFRS 9, equity instruments held are either measured at fair value through profit or loss (FVPL) or at fair value through other comprehensive income without reclassification (FVOCInR).
+In accordance with the provisions of IFRS 9, own equity instruments are either measured at fair value through profit or loss (FVPL) or at fair value through other comprehensive income without reclassification (FVOCInR).

-Cash flow hedges: as part of cash flow hedging, which continues to be accounted for in accordance with IAS 39, METRO hedges the exposure to variability in future cash flows.
-For this purpose, future underlying transactions and related hedging instruments are designated as hedging relationships for accounting purposes.
+As part of cash flow hedging, which continues to be accounted for in accordance with IAS 39, METRO hedges the exposure to variability in future cash flows.
+For this purpose, future transactions and related hedging instruments are designated as hedging relationships for accounting purposes.
 The effective portion of changes in the fair value of the hedging instrument that regularly meets the definition criteria of a derivative is initially recognised directly in equity under consideration of deferred taxes.
 The ineffective portion is recognised directly in profit or loss.
-For future transactions that result in the recognition of a non-financial asset or a non-financial liability, the cumulative changes in the fair value of the hedging instrument, which are recognised in other comprehensive income, are removed and included in the initial cost of the other carrying amount of the asset or liability.
+For future transactions that result in the recognition of a non-financial asset or a non-financial liability, the cumulative changes in the fair value of the hedging instrument are removed from other comprehensive income and included in the initial cost of the other carrying amount of the asset or liability.
 In case the hedging transaction relates to financial assets, financial liabilities or future transactions, the changes in fair value of the hedging instrument are transferred from other comprehensive income to profit or loss in the reporting period in which the hedged item is recognised in the income statement.
 The term of the hedging instrument is aligned to coincide with the occurrence of the future transaction.

 Other financial and other non-financial assets

-The assets reported under other financial assets are generally measured at amortised cost, and impairments are determined for the reporting year in accordance with the general approach to determine expected credit losses.
+The assets presented under other financial assets are generally measured at amortised cost, and impairments are determined for the reporting period in accordance with the general approach to determine expected credit losses.